This post may contain affiliate links, from which we earn an income.

 Visit the Stegastein Viewpoint

-Take a fjord tour on this UNESCO World Heritage site fjord; this one is narrow and dramatic.
+Take one of the fjord tours from Flam to the narrow and dramatic Nærøyfjord, a UNESCO World Heritage List site.
 Environmentally friendly vessels offer a regular fjord boat tour from Flåm, taking two hours to get to Gudvangen, the innermost point of the Nærøyfjord before returning you to Flåm.
-Alternatively, depart the ship at Gudvangen and return to Flåm by bus.

 Visit Flåm Church

-This is a lovely spot to walk or cycle to for a bit of respite from Flåm itself, which can be very busy on cruise ship days.
+This is one of the best walks in Flåm and offers a bit of respite from the town, which can be very busy on cruise ship days.
 Sitting by the church looking across bubbling river you get a real sense of the true Norway.

 Take a Ride on an Electric Scooter